-4 Ways to Prep Your Outdoor Living Space For Winter
+4 Ways To Prep Your Outdoor Living Space for Winter

-Protect Your Furniture and Accessories
+Protect Your Roof

 Before winter begins and the first snow falls, you need to locate and fix any roofing issues to avoid leaks and roof damage and prevent mold from developing.
 Keeping your roof in optimal condition will give your home the exterior protection it needs.

 A reliable roof will make it easier to deal with snow and stormy weather and prevent ice damage from occurring.
 You must ensure that anywhere snow can accumulate is ready for the winter months.

 Outdoor fire pits in Denver are popular and provide a unique ambiance to a space year-round.
 Weather conditions in the Rocky Mountains could sometimes exceed the standards, and at Kona Contractors, we have everything you need to keep your fire pit safe and functional.